 Example: Donald Trump’s Turnaround

+Like everyone, I was interested to apply.
 There was only one problem — the competition.
-There was only a small number of roles open and probably nearly a thousand people looking to apply – very smart, talented individuals, half of which were probably more qualified and had more experience than I did!
-For example, a large group of them were third year or MBA students, where I was just a second year student.
-They had more academic knowledge, past internship experiences and for the MBA students, past work experiences, whereas I had absolutely no experience interning or even any real work experience.
+There was only a small number of roles open and nearly a thousand people looking to apply.
+Very smart, talented individuals, half of which were probably more qualified and experienced than me.
+For example, I was just a second year student while some candidates were third year or MBA students.
+They had more academic knowledge and internship experiences, and for the MBA students, past work experiences, while I had no internship or real work experience.
 Their track records were easily stronger than mine.
-There were also plenty of other second year individuals who had their own set of achievements and results that made them very strong candidates as well.
-Honestly speaking, if you were just to objectively calculate the odds, it was like a 0.1% of getting accepted .
+There were also many second year individuals with their own achievements that made them very strong candidates as well.
+My odds were like 0.1%.

 Exercise: Know your WHAT

-Think about these questions and write down the answers on a piece of paper or in a document:
+Let’s now do an exercise to know your real WHAT. :) Think about these questions and write down your answers on a piece of paper: